 If the Elite 90 award winner is not introduced live inside of the competition venue, public address and/or video board announcements recognizing the winner should be played during the championship to recognize this individual.
 Van Wagner will provide the following standard PA announcement sometimes accompanied by a video board slide.
-The championships manager (or Branding and Fan Experience representative at Equity and Growth championships) will need to provide Van Wagner the name of the winning individual and a headshot photo if a video board is used for the championship.
+The championships manager (or championships engagement representative at equity and growth championships) will need to provide Van Wagner the name of the winning individual and a headshot photo if a video board is used for the championship.

-The Elite 90, an award founded by the NCAA, recognizes the true essence of the student-athlete by honoring the individual who has reached the-pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+The Elite 90, an award founded by the NCAA, recognizes the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
 The Elite 90 is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.

-The recipient of the Elite 90 Award-for the 2025 NCAA National Collegiate Women's Ice Hockey Championship, with a cumulative grade-point average of (list GPA) in (list Major of Study), is (list winner and school: Jane Doe of State University).
+The recipient of the Elite 90 Award for the 2025 NCAA Division I Women's Lacrosse Championship, with a cumulative grade-point average of (list GPA) in (list Major of Study), is (list winner and school: Jane Doe of State University).

-Press release
+Press Release